stuartforster/embeds/readme.md

 # embeds

-A javascript module to parse (and soon) render embeds.
+A javascript module to parse and render embeds - such as images, video, youtube, facebook etc.

 Can be used in the browser (through browserify) and node.js.